Thank you for coming to worship the Lord today!

 David Lemon, a friend of Ricky Jones, will be released from prison soon.
 David would appreciate our prayers that he will successfully reintegrate back into society.

 Andy Schroeder, a member of the Southeast Church of Christ who has attended our men’s breakfast meetings, had major heart surgery last Monday.
 He is doing well following the surgery but is facing another operation soon.

 ONGOING PRAYER CONCERNS

-Our loved ones in the armed forces and law enforcement: Paul Germany, Anthony Patterson and Lawrence Hilton.
+• Also pray for our loved ones in the armed forces and law enforcement and their families: Anthony Patterson, Paul Germany, and Lawrence Hilton.